 Jobs in the NHS consist of nine pay bands and are usually covered by the Agenda for Change (AfC) pay rates.
 Starting salaries for qualified physiotherapists (Band 5) range from £23,023 to £29,608.

 There are extra allowances payable in the London area, and you may also get assistance towards the costs of accommodation.

-Salaries in the private sector may vary from those in the NHS.
+Salaries and conditions of work in the private sector may vary from those in the NHS.

 Income figures are intended as a guide only.